DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 Almost anyone.
 Indeed, with few exclusions or qualifications, any individual or group of individuals, regardless of citizenship, can be an SEC whistleblower.
 In fact, a whistleblower doesn’t have to be employed by the entity at issue.
 For example, Reuters profiled two of our analyst clients, who successfully reported securities violations at Orthofix.
 To be eligible for a monetary award, whistleblowers must voluntarily provide the SEC with original information about a possible violation of the federal securities laws.
 Companies and organizations cannot be SEC whistleblowers.

-If you believe you can qualify to receive an SEC whistleblower award, read more about whistleblower eligibility & check out our eligibility calculator!
+If you believe you can qualify to receive an SEC whistleblower award, read more about whistleblower eligibility and check out our eligibility calculator!

 An SEC whistleblower may report any violation of the federal securities laws that has occurred, is ongoing, or is about to occur.
 The reported misconduct may occur anywhere in the world.
 In most cases, SEC enforcement actions involve manipulative and deceptive practices associated with the purchase or sale of a security.
 Beyond stocks and bonds, the federal securities laws have interpreted “security” broadly to include investment contracts, notes and other non-traditional investments.